feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

 .. code:: python

-    [True, False, False, False, False, True, True, True]
+    [True, True, False, True, False, True, True, True]

 Considerations
 --------------

 The maximum relevance minimum redundancy feature selection method is fast, and therefore allows scrutinizing fairly big datasets.
-Computing the F-statistic or the mutual information is, in general, fast.
+Computing the F-statistic is fast.
 That's one of the reasons that made it gain popularity.

-However, features with high relevance and also high redundancy may receive lower importance scores than features with lower relevance and even lower redundancy.
-Hence, whenever possible, don't just look at the importance score, take a look at both relevance and redundancy as well, not to overlook any important variable.

 Additional resources